This post may contain affiliate links. Please read our privacy policy.

 How to Make Baked Salmon with Lemon Butter Sauce

-1. Preheat the oven to 400 degrees.
-Oil or spray a baking dish with nonstick spray.
-Brush the salmon filets with olive oil, sprinkle them with salt and pepper, and place them in the pan, skin side down, if there is skin on the fish.
-Bake the salmon for 10 to 13 minutes, until cooked through or to your liking.
-If you prefer a lightly browned top, you can broil the fish for an additional minute or two.
+1. Bake the salmon: Brush the salmon filets with olive oil, season, and place in a baking pan.
+Bake the salmon at 400 degrees for 10 to 13 minutes, until cooked to your liking.
+If you prefer a lightly browned top, broil the fish for a minute or two.

-2. While the salmon is baking, make the sauce.
-Melt the butter with the shallot in a small saucepot over medium heat and allow to come to a gentle simmer for about 2 to 3 minutes, until the shallot becomes tender and turns light golden brown and the color of the melted butter deepens to a nice golden brown.
-Remove the pot from the heat and whisk in the lemon juice, salt, pepper, parsley, and red pepper flakes if using.
+1. Make the sauce: While the salmon is baking, make the sauce.
+Melt the butter with the shallot over medium heat and simmer for about 2 to 3 minutes, until the shallot becomes tender and turns light golden brown and the color of the melted butter deepens to a nice golden brown.
+Whisk in the lemon juice, salt, pepper, parsley, and red pepper flakes, if using.

 Salmon with Lemon Butter Sauce

-Flaky, moist salmon is drizzled with a simple sauce for an easy but elegant dinner.
+Flaky, moist salmon is drizzled with a simple lemon butter sauce for an easy but elegant dinner.
 A 20-minute recipe!

 Prep Time: 5 minutes